Menu

 In some cases, patients experience the appearance of swollen or “flared” nostrils after having a rhinoplasty.
 This is not necessarily cause for concern, but you should be aware of the possible reasons for this change and how to discuss it with your surgeon.

-Note: If you’re in the Houston area – or willing to travel – Dr. Michel Siegel can help you get the nose you’ve always wanted.
+If you’re in the Houston area – or willing to travel – Dr. Michel Siegel can help you get the nose you’ve always wanted.

 Reason #1: Normal Post-Surgical Swelling